How do I change the owner of a shared folder?

 Dropbox Pro and Dropbox Business users: You can also set roles and permissions for members of your shared folders.
 Learn more about shared folder permissions.

 The owner is likely the person who originally invited you to the shared folder.
 If you don't see an owner for a shared folder, the owner may have already left it.
-If this happens you can contact the original owner and ask him or her to first rejoin the folder, and then transfer ownership to you.
+If this happens you can contact the original owner and ask him or her to first add the folder back to their Dropbox, and then transfer ownership to you.

 If this solution isn't feasible, you can create a new shared folder, drag the contents out of the old folder and into the new folder, and then re-invite members of the old shared folder to the new shared folder.

 If you're the owner of a shared folder and leave it without transferring ownership, the shared folder will be without an owner.
-In that case, you can always rejoin the shared folder and be reinstated as the owner.
-You can then choose to transfer ownership using the steps above.
+In that case, you can always add the shared folder back to your Dropbox and be reinstated as the owner.
+You can then transfer ownership of the folder.

 Windows users can transfer ownership of a shared folder to another member of that shared folder using the Dropbox desktop app.